Medazepam

 Medazepam is a drug that is a benzodiazepine derivative.
 It possesses anxiolytic, anticonvulsant, sedative, and skeletal muscle relaxant properties.
 It is known by the following brand names: Azepamid, Nobrium, Tranquirax (mixed with bevonium), Rudotel, Raporan, Ansilan and Mezapam.
 Medazepam is a long-acting benzodiazepine drug.
 The half-life of medazepam is 36–200 hours.

 Pharmacology

-Medazepam acts as a prodrug to diazepam, as well as nordazepam, temazepam and oxazepam.
+Medazepam acts as a prodrug to nordazepam.

 Benzodiazepine drugs including medazepam increase the inhibitory processes in the cerebral cortex by allosteric modulation of the GABA receptor.
 Benzodiazepines may also act via micromolar benzodiazepine-binding sites as Ca2+ channel blockers and significantly inhibited depolarization-sensitive calcium uptake in experiments with cell components from rat brains.
 This has been conjectured as a mechanism for high dose effects against seizures in a study.
 It has major active benzodiazepine metabolites, which gives it a more prolonged therapeutic effect after administration.